Interactive fiction: Interpreters and virtual machines

 Interpreters are the software used to play the works of interactive fiction created with a development system.
 Since they need to interact with the player, the "story files" created by development systems are programs in their own right.
 Rather than running directly on any one computer, they are programs run by Interpreters, or virtual machines, which are designed specially for IF.
 They may be part of the development system, or can be compiled together with the work of fiction as a standalone executable file.

 The Z-machine was designed by the founders of Infocom, in 1979.
 They were influenced by the then-new idea of a virtual Pascal computer, but replaced P with Z for Zork, the celebrated adventure game of 1977–79.
 The Z-machine evolved during the 1980s but over 30 years later, it remains in use essentially unchanged.
 Glulx was designed by Andrew Plotkin in the late 1990s as a new-generation IF virtual machine.
 It overcomes the technical constraint on the Z-machine by being a 32-bit rather than 16-bit processor.
-Frotz is a modern Z-machine interpreter originally written in C (programming language) by Stefan Jokisch in 1995 for MS-DOS.
+Frotz is a modern Z-machine interpreter originally written in C by Stefan Jokisch in 1995 for MS-DOS.
 Over time it was ported to other platforms, such as Unix, RISC OS, Mac OS and most recently iOS.
 Modern Glulx interpreters are based on "Glulxe", by Andrew Plotkin, and "Git", by Iain Merrick.
 Other interpreters include Zoom for Mac OS X, or for Unix or Linux, maintained by Andrew Hunter, and Spatterlight for Mac OS X, maintained by Tor Andersson.

 Distribution

 In addition to commercial distribution venues and individual websites, many works of free interactive fiction are distributed through community websites.
 These include the Interactive Fiction Database (IFDb), The Interactive Fiction Reviews Organization (IFRO), a game catalog and recommendation engine, and the Interactive Fiction Archive.

 Works may be distributed for playing with in a separate interpreter.
 In which case they are often made available in the Blorb package format that many interpreters support.
 A filename ending .zblorb is a story file intended for a Z-machine in a Blorb wrapper, while a filename ending .gblorb is a story file intended for a Glulx in a Blorb wrapper.
 It is not common but IF files are sometimes also seen without a Blorb wrapping, though this usually means cover art, help files, and so forth are missing, like a book with the covers torn off.
 Z-machine story files usually have names ending .z5 or .z8, the number being a version number, and Glulx story files usually end .ulx.

 Alternatively, works may be distributed for playing in a web browser.
 For example, the 'Parchment' project is for web browser-based IF Interpreter, for both Z-machine and Glulx files.

-Some software such as Twine publishes directly to HTML, the standard language used to create web pages, reducing the requirement for an Interpreter or virtual machine.
+Some software such as Twine publishes directly to HTML, the standard language used to create web pages, reducing the requirement for an interpreter or virtual machine.